lorenzofk/laravel-observable/README.md

 composer require lorenzofk/laravel-observable
 ```

+## Why to use?

+I've decided to create this tool to solve a problem we were facing on a big project I work on.

+Usually, we have to define the Model and its Observer in the `app/Providers/AppServiceProvider.php` class or even to create a specific `Provider` to define this relationship.

+With this `Trait` now we are able to define the `Observer` in the `Model` itself, which is much easier and quicker to do.

 ## Usage

 Use the `Observable` trait in any Eloquent Model, you must also add the `$observer` property.
+This property must be a `string` or an `array`.

 ```php